alnvdl/varys/README.md

 If you have a list of feeds in `feeds.json` (see the [Feed list format](#feed-list-format) below), you can run `make dev` to use it.

+To access the web interface, go to http://localhost:8080/#token:dev.

 ## Feed list format
 The feed list is a JSON array where each feed is represented as an object:
 ```jsonc